heroku/heroku-cli-plugin-applink/README.md

       --username=<value>      (required) Salesforce username authorized for the connected app

 DESCRIPTION
-  store credentials for connecting a Data Cloud org to a Heroku app using JWT authorization
+  store a user’s credentials for connecting a Data Cloud org to a Heroku app a JWT auth token

   This command enables headless authentication using JWT Bearer Token Flow, ideal for CI/CD pipelines and automated workflows.
 Requires a Connected App configured with certificate-based authentication.